 Over the past 10 years, Blaenau Gwent has seen major cuts in the funding it receives from Welsh Government.
 The Council has responded to this and made savings of £42million.
 Our priority has been to protect front line services however the extent of lower funding levels has inevitably led to reductions in some services delivered to our residents.

-The Council recently received its provisional budget settlement from Welsh Government which indicates that Blaenau Gwent will receive an increase in its funding of 3.9% which is an additional £4.3 million for next year.
+The Council recently received its final budget settlement from Welsh Government.
+Blaenau Gwent will receive an increase in its funding of 3.9% which is an additional £4.3 million for next year.

 The increase in funding is welcome news however it does not reverse the significant budget reductions of the last 10 years which means that we must continue to be financially prudent and work hard to meet service demands whilst balancing the budget.

 Balancing Our Budget

 Our approach to financial planning over the last 12 months has enabled us to balance the budget for next year.
 Key to this has been taking a more commercially minded approach and thinking about different ways to meet the needs of our residents, businesses and visitors.

 Through a range of strategic business reviews which include reviewing the commercial arrangement we have with our suppliers, identifying how we can improve how our residents access services and how we manage the property and land we own we have identified budget reductions of between £5.3m and £7.9m over the next 5 years.
 Of this £1.4m has been identified for 2020-21

 Our approach to financial planning includes anticipating our funding situation across a 5 year period and consideration of how we will continue to fund services during that time.
 Over that time we predict further gaps and a shortfall in the level of funding required to deliver our priorities.
 In order to plan for that situation we need to consider all income required and levels of Council tax.